Textualize/textual-web/README.md

 For example, a Textual app might generate a file (say a CSV with a server report).
 If you run that in the terminal, the file would be saved in your working directory.
-But in a Textual app it would be served and saved in your downloads folder, like a regular web app.
+But in a Textual app it would be served and saved in your Downloads folder, like a regular web app.

+In the future, other web APIs can be exposed to Textual apps in a similar way.

 ## Help us test